ajahi/chainblock/README.md

     3.Given a date, return the portfolio value per token in USD on that date 4.Given a date and a token, return the portfolio value of that token in USD on that date

+#Data Description:
-#Data Description:The data to be manipulated has :timestamps that are the Epoch date,transaction_type can be either DEPOSIT or WITHDRAW,token are only of three type i.e 'BTC','ETH','XRP'
+The data to be manipulated has :timestamps that are the Epoch date,transaction_type can be either DEPOSIT or WITHDRAW,token are only of three type i.e 'BTC','ETH','XRP'